Who We Are

 Providing safety involves planning, prevention and education to ensure that our citizens and communities can protect their homes, property and businesses against fire.
 A thorough knowledge of risk mitigation and fire prevention techniques allows VCFD to build a foundation of safe practices through historical successes.
-VCFD employes multiple fire prevention, education and safety programs for children, adults and senior.
+VCFD employs multiple fire prevention, education and safety programs for children, adults and seniors.
 This includes fire code and regulation enforcement, plan reviews, home and business inspections, fire code permits, film permits, and an award-winning, nationally recognized Fire Hazard Reduction Program.

 VCFD responds to calls from 32 strategically placed fire stations located throughout Ventura County.
 Our firefighters are trained to provide the highest level of firefighting, rescue and emergency medical care.
 In addition to fighting fires, we respond to medical emergencies, traffic accidents, land and water rescues, hazardous materials calls, environmental hazards, and a variety of public service requests.

-- Greater that 110 calls each day
+- Greater than 110 calls each day

 VCFD makes it a priority to communicate with the public through our FCC dispatch center, public information office, which ensures that information is disseminated to the public for educational purposes and during emergencies, to our fire prevention counters, which help people determine how to protect their homes, property and businesses against fire.